-Our increased net income for fiscal 2020 compared to fiscal 2019 was mainly attributable to higher net sales and merchandise margins combined with lower selling and administrative expense in fiscal 2020.
-Higher net sales in fiscal 2020 primarily reflected strong consumer demand for various products as a result of the COVID-19 pandemic for most of the fiscal year, despite reduced sales during the first quarter of fiscal 2020 caused by unfavorable winter weather compared to the first quarter of fiscal 2019.
-Merchandise margins increased in fiscal 2020 due primarily to a shift in our product sales mix along with reduced promotional activity.
-Selling and administrative expense for fiscal 2020 declined year over year mainly reflecting lower advertising and employee labor expenses.
+Our increased net income for fiscal 2021 compared to fiscal 2020 was mainly attributable to higher net sales and merchandise margins, partially offset by higher selling and administrative expense year over year.
+Higher net sales in fiscal 2021 primarily reflected strong consumer demand for various sporting goods products as a result of the COVID-19 pandemic and consumers' desire to recreate and stay active.
+Merchandise margins increased in fiscal 2021 due primarily to reduced promotional activity, a shift in our product sales mix and higher sales prices in response to increases in product purchase costs.
+Selling and administrative expense for fiscal 2021 increased over the prior year mainly reflecting higher employee labor and benefit-related expense and higher company performance-based incentive accruals.

-- Net sales for fiscal 2020 increased 4.5% to \$1,041.2 million compared to \$996.5 million for fiscal 2019.
+- Net sales for fiscal 2021 increased 11.6% to \$1,161.8 million compared to \$1,041.2 million for fiscal 2020.
 The increase in net sales was primarily attributable to an increase in sales from same stores and added sales from new stores, partially offset by lower sales from closed stores.
-Net sales in fiscal 2020 also reflected one extra week of activity compared with fiscal 2019. - Our same store sales increased 3.0% for fiscal 2020 versus the comparable 53-week period in the prior year.
-Same store sales in fiscal 2020 increased for our major merchandise category of hardgoods, and decreased for our footwear and apparel categories, and primarily reflected strong consumer demand for various products as a result of the COVID-19 pandemic for most of the fiscal year.
-Same store sales for a period reflect sales from stores that operated throughout the period as well as the full corresponding prior-year period, and same store sales comparisons exclude sales from stores closed during the comparable periods. - Gross profit for fiscal 2020 represented 33.5% of net sales, compared with 31.3% in the prior year.
-Merchandise margins were 190 basis points higher than the prior year, due primarily to a shift in our product sales mix along with reduced promotions, and occupancy expense as a percentage of net sales was lower in fiscal 2020 compared with the prior year.
-These favorable impacts were partially offset by higher distribution expense, including costs capitalized into inventory, as a percentage of net sales compared with fiscal 2019. - Selling and administrative expense for fiscal 2020 decreased 7.3% to \$275.4 million, or 26.5% of net sales, compared to \$297.2 million, or 29.8% of net sales, for fiscal 2019.
-The decrease in selling and administrative expense primarily reflects lower print advertising costs and lower employee labor expense, partially offset by higher company performance-based incentive accruals in fiscal 2020. - Net income for fiscal 2020 was \$55.9 million, or \$2.58 per diluted share, compared to net income of \$8.4 million, or \$0.40 per diluted share, for fiscal 2019.
-The increase was driven primarily by increased net sales and merchandise margins and decreased selling and administrative expense in fiscal 2020.
+As a result of our fiscal calendar, net sales in fiscal 2020 also reflected one extra week of activity compared with fiscal 2021. - Our same store sales for fiscal 2021, which are computed on a comparable 52-week basis, increased 13.9% versus the prior year.
+We experienced strong same store sales increases for each of our major merchandise categories of apparel, footwear and hardgoods in fiscal 2021.
+Same store sales for a period reflect sales from stores that operated throughout the period as well as the full corresponding prior-year period, and same store sales comparisons exclude sales from stores closed during the comparable periods. - Gross profit for fiscal 2021 represented 37.5% of net sales, compared with 33.5% in the prior year.
+Merchandise margins were 250 basis points higher than the prior year, while occupancy expense as a percentage of net sales and distribution expense, including costs capitalized into inventory, as a percentage of net sales were lower compared with fiscal 2020. - Selling and administrative expense for fiscal 2021 increased 8.9% to \$299.8 million, or 25.8% of net sales, compared to \$275.4 million, or 26.5% of net sales, for fiscal 2020.
+The increase in selling and administrative expense primarily reflects higher employee labor expense, due in part to store closures in the prior year as a result of COVID-19, and higher company performance-based incentive accruals year over year. - Net income for fiscal 2021 was \$102.4 million, or \$4.55 per diluted share, compared to net income of \$55.9 million, or \$2.58 per diluted share, for fiscal 2020.
+The increase was driven primarily by increased net sales and merchandise margins, partially offset by increased selling and administrative expense in fiscal 2021.